SinusBot/docs/docs/faq/installation.md

     Look at the sinusbot log (as it says) with `journalctl -xe` and search for a solution on this FAQ page or in the forum.

+### What Ports and IP Ranges are used? { #ports-and-ips data-toc-label='Ports and IP Ranges' }

+!!! success ""
+    The SinusBot requires an internet connection and contacts our update servers on each start.
+    As the update servers make use of use cloudflare, access to [cloudflares IP ranges](https://www.cloudflare.com/ips/) is required.

+    The TeamSpeak 3 client makes outgoing connections to the TeamSpeak server that you configure.
+The default ports are listed [here](https://support.teamspeakusa.com/index.php?/Knowledgebase/Article/View/44/16/which-ports-does-the-teamspeak-3-server-use) (ie. `9987 (UDP)`, `30033 (TCP)`, ...).

+    Finally, the SinusBot webinterface listens for incoming HTTP requests on port `8087 (TCP)` by default.
+The address and port can be changed in the config by setting `ListenHost` and `ListenPort`.
+Make sure to allow incoming TCP requests to this port in your firewall.

 ### Is there a version for 32bit Windows / Linux? { #32bit data-toc-label='Is there a 32bit version?' }

 !!! success ""